 Step 3: Rinse well

-Also rinse your shampoo bar and place it in a dry area like on a soap dish or a metal rack.
+Simply rinse your hair as normal.
+Also rinse your shampoo bar and place it in a dry place like on a soap dish or metal rack.

-I use my solid conditioner for dry hair which, I absolutely love, it's got Moringa, Lavender and Sweet Orange.
+Before hopping out of the shower I also normally use a solid conditioner.
+I use my solid conditioner that's made for dry hair.
+I absolutely love this bar because it contains Moringa, Lavender and Sweet Orange.

 The last part of my haircare routine is the hair drying part.
-Because I have thick wavy hair, it tends to absorb lots of water, so I tuck it into a towel which will absorb that excess water.
+I have thick wavy hair, which tends to absorb lots of water.
+Therefore, I tuck it into a towel which will absorb that excess water.

 I then release my hair from the towel and simply blow dry.
 I like to use a ceramic activated hair dryer, making sure I don't keep it too close to the hair.